Founded as a Benedictine abbey in 1092, our cathedral has a rich and varied history, and as you’ll discover, a diverse and exciting future.

 Dedicated to Christ and the Blessed Virgin Mary, Chester Cathedral’s mission is to celebrate God’s presence in the world by offering worship and prayer, welcome and hospitality, pastoral care and education, and a creative use of our heritage.
 We aim to embrace all sectors of the community whilst ensuring the survival of this magnificent cathedral for future generations.

-For those of you with a passion for history, the original church was built in the Romanesque or Norman style, parts of which can still be seen today.
-This church was subsequently rebuilt from around 1250 onwards in the Gothic style, a process which took about 275 years, resulting in the incredible structure we see today.
+The original church was built in the Romanesque or Norman style, parts of which can still be seen today.
+This church was subsequently rebuilt from around 1250 onward in the Gothic style, a process which took about 275 years and resulted in the incredible structure seen today.

-With the most complete set of monastic buildings in the country, a Georgian square and series of streets, the remains of Roman barracks on the Dean’s field and the largest open green spaces within the walls, you’ll discover a tour of the everything the cathedral has to offer, including the Tower, is most rewarding.
+With the most complete set of monastic buildings in the country, a Georgian square and series of streets, the remains of Roman barracks on the Dean’s field and the largest open green spaces within the walls, visitors can experience everything the cathedral has to offer.

-Our cathedral Café remains the perfect post-tour pick me up, and the inspiring Gift Shop has a wide range of beautiful things to remind you of your visit, including some stunning local produce courtesy of the busy bees in our new Falconry & Nature Garden
+Our Refectory Café remains the perfect post-tour pick me up, and the inspiring Gift Shop has a wide range of beautiful things to remind you of your visit, including some stunning local produce courtesy of the bees in our new Falconry & Nature Gardens.

 The largest venue in the city for orchestral performances, concerts, and charitable fundraisers, Chester Cathedral is a centre of musical excellence with its weekly Organ Recitals and hosting of the finest choirs in the country